Dreros inscription

 The Dreros inscription is the earliest surviving inscribed law from ancient Greece.
 It was discovered in Dreros, an ancient settlement on the island of Crete, in 1936, and first published by Pierre Demargne and Henri van Effenterre in 1937.
+Seven further inscriptions discovered at the same time were published in 1946.

-In 1936, thirteen stones inscribed with archaic letters were discovered in a Hellenistic cistern in Dreros.
+Thirteen stones inscribed with archaic letters were discovered in a Hellenistic cistern in Dreros.
 These stones apparently came from the east wall of the temple of Apollo Delphinios, and make up eight inscriptions or fragments of inscriptions.
 This display of laws in public, often in sanctuaries, is a frequent feature of archaic Cretan law.
 The Dreros inscription is the longest of these eight laws.
+It is uncertain whether all eight laws are separate or part of a single code.